MaroviAI/MaroviManifestos/GOVERNANCE.md

-# 🔐 Marovi Governance Philosophy
+# 🌐 Marovi Governance Philosophy

-**Marovi is an open-source, multilingual AI infrastructure project — but it is not decentralized.**
+**Marovi is an open-source project committed to multilingual AI infrastructure — with a focus on global coordination, clarity, and long-term impact.**
-We believe in open collaboration, language sovereignty, and empowering communities to improve AI in their language — while maintaining a unified, trusted platform for global deployment.
+We believe in empowering communities to shape how AI represents their languages, while maintaining the consistency and reliability needed to make those contributions actionable, trusted, and scalable.

 ---

-## ✅ What Marovi Owns and Maintains

-- The **Marovi brand**, product vision, and global roadmap
-- Core repositories: `MaroviPipelines`, `MaroviWeb`, `MaroviInternal`
-- The hosted **Marovi SaaS platform**, including:
-  - Pro tools and gated features
-  - API access for translation, refinement, and benchmarking
+## ✨ Our Vision

+We want to make it possible for every language community — large or small — to:
+- Evaluate how well today's AI systems perform in their language
-  - Correction + glossary management systems
+- Contribute improvements to those systems
-- The official **benchmark formats**, eval tooling, and integration specs
-- Any globally hosted glossary/correction corpora unless otherwise licensed
+- Build tools, benchmarks, and datasets that reflect local needs and values

+Marovi exists to support that work — not to own it, but to help it scale, connect, and last.

 ---

-## 🌍 What Communities Can Build Together
+## 🔧 What Marovi Maintains

-Marovi is a platform that **enables language communities to co-develop their own open-source AI infrastructure** — including:

-- Evaluating and documenting the **best LLMs and translators** for their language
-- Hosting **open benchmarks** and sharing raw evaluation data
+To ensure the ecosystem remains stable and usable across contributors, organizations, and regions, Marovi maintains:

+- The **project roadmap**, architecture, and infrastructure
+- Core repositories: `MaroviPipelines`, `MaroviWeb`, and related tooling
+- The hosted **Marovi platform**, including:
+  - Translation and benchmarking APIs
-- Contributing corrections and glossary terms to refine outputs
+  - Correction and glossary management tools
-- Collaboratively fine-tuning open-source models or training new ones
-- Building their **own sovereign stacks** — with open weights, prompts, and pipelines

-> In this sense, Marovi is like Hugging Face — but focused specifically on translation, multilingual reasoning, correction tracking, and glossary control.
+  - Pro features for hosted use
+- Benchmark standards and evaluation specs
+- Governance over the official brand and naming

+This enables a coherent experience while allowing others to innovate, extend, and adapt freely.

 ---

-## 🧠 Contribution ≠ Control

-- All contributions are **reviewed and curated by the Marovi team**
-- Communities can **propose, maintain, and lead language-specific efforts**
+## 🤝 How Communities Contribute

+Language communities are invited to:
+- Lead **language-specific manifestos** and guidelines
-- The Marovi team ensures code, benchmarks, and brand consistency
+- Submit benchmarks, eval data, glossary terms, and corrections
-- Forks are welcome, but **the Marovi name is centrally governed**
+- Propose open-source models, weights, and pipelines for public use
+- Collaborate on tuning or adapting systems for specific domains (e.g. legal, scientific, creative)

+These contributions **stay open** and are **credited** clearly, with an emphasis on reusability across the ecosystem.

 ---

-## 💬 A Shared Model, Not a Centralized One

-Marovi provides:
-- Reproducible pipelines and open benchmarks
-- A stable API and extensible architecture
-- Transparent governance for language data

-But each language community can:
-- Define what “correct” means for their use cases
-- Submit their best models, weights, and pipelines
-- Improve or replace open-source baselines over time
-- Co-own the benchmark results, corrections, and preferred stack
+## 🧭 Governance Principles

+- Contributions are **curated and maintained** by the Marovi core team to ensure clarity and consistency
+- Communities can organize, lead, and represent their language — and we aim to support those leaders
+- The brand is centrally managed to protect quality and alignment, while **the code and data remain open**

 ---

-## 💰 Why This Still Enables Revenue
+## 💡 Why This Matters

-This open approach allows:
-- Public collaboration + contribution
+We believe in an open, reliable, and extensible approach:
+- Open collaboration, not fragmentation
+- Trusted benchmarks that can evolve
-- Transparent benchmarking
+- Transparent incentives: public infrastructure + sustainable SaaS options
-- Private SaaS monetization through hosting, support, and enhanced tools

-> Marovi aims to be the trusted infrastructure for multilingual AI — **owned publicly, stewarded responsibly, and delivered commercially.**
+> Marovi’s role is to build and maintain the foundation — so others can build, lead, and localize on top of it.

 ---

-### 🌐 Want to lead the effort for your language?
+### 🌍 Want to contribute to your language’s AI future?

+- Propose a new benchmark
-- Translate our manifesto
+- Translate or adapt the manifesto
-- Submit a benchmark or glossary
+- Add glossary terms or corrections
-- Propose a better pipeline
-- Improve the open-source models
+- Build new open-source language tools

-Together, we can make multilingual AI more accurate, ethical, and community-owned — without sacrificing quality or control.
+Together, we can make AI more transparent, more representative — and truly multilingual by design.